escamilla/MultipartPostHandler/README.md

 About
 -----
-MultipartPostHandler is a handler for Python's urllib2 and urllib.request modules that enables multipart/form-data POSTing.
+MultipartPostHandler is a handler for Python's urllib2 and urllib.request modules that enables multipart/form-data posting.
+This program was derived from [Will Holcomb's original](https://pypi.python.org/pypi/MultipartPostHandler/) to add support for Python 3.x.

 Example
 -------